lerna/lerna/website/docs/getting-started.md

 This will

 - determine the current version of the packages
-- detect which packages has changed since the last publishing & then update its version in `package.json` accordingly
+- detect which packages have changed since the last publishing & then update its version in `package.json` accordingly
 - create a commit of the changed `package.json` files, tag the commit and push the tag & commit to the remote
 - publish the packages to NPM